-Almost half of U.S. adults are fully vaccinated against COVID-19.
+Over 200 million Americans are fully vaccinated against COVID-19.
 But still, insurers’ policies on the COVID-19 vaccine are generally the same as their overall vaccination policy.
 When you’re applying, you likely won’t be asked about your vaccination status.
 However, due to the current spread of the virus, a few insurers may ask about your vaccination status on a case-by-case basis, such as if you are traveling to a country with a Level 4 Travel Advisory.

 But for the most part, if you’re not vaccinated, insurers won’t reject your application.
 Likewise, if you are vaccinated, you don’t get any brownie points — from insurers, at least.
 But if you happen to contract coronavirus while you’re applying for life insurance, your application will be rejected or delayed.
 Furthermore, if you experience any long-term health issues caused by the coronavirus, insurers may scrutinize your application.